-The childminder's home is a friendly and welcoming environment with good safety measures to protect children.
-This ensures that they are physically and emotionally healthy.
-Younger children know when they want a cuddle and this fosters good behaviour.
-Older children are encouraged to play games, which involves taking turns and sharing.
-They have rewards for good behaviour and their artwork displayed in the home.
-This helps children learn to behave, feel safe and valued.
-Good care routines offer support for children, for example, the childminder follows babies' routines for sleep and provides a quiet bedroom for them to rest.
-She plans a menu with home-cooked foods and introduces new foods to babies at the request of parents.
+Children are happy and settled in the childminder's home.
+The provision is organised and calm and children are closely supervised.
+They know when they want a cuddle and this fosters good behaviour.
+The childminder helps new children to settle easily.
+For example, she uses individual journals with photographs of children's families, their friends and their play activities.
+This helps children feel valued as they enjoy looking at the journals with the childminder.
+Good care routines offer support for children, working in partnership with parents.
+For example, the childminder follows the childs routine for sleep and provides a comfortable and quiet bedroom for children to rest.
+She plans a menu with home-cooked organic foods and introduces new foods to babies at the request of parents.
+She takes children on visits to local shops to purchase fresh produce.
 This combined with outings to local parks for fresh air and exercise, helps children to learn about healthy lifestyles.

-The childminder's home is safe and secure because she has assessed all possible risks and completes daily checks for the home and the activities.
+The childminder's home is safe and secure because she has assessed all possible risks and completes regular checks, for example, before children play out in the garden.
 Babies show that they feel safe because they enjoy close contact with the childminder.
-She talks and sings constantly to them during play and anticipates their needs for milk feeds and rest.
+They are confident to engage playfully with the early years inspector, showing that they are secure with visitors.
+This confidence is due to the positive emotional support they enjoy when in the childminder's home.
+She talks constantly to babies during play and activities and anticipates their needs for drinks and healthy fruit snacks.

 The childminder encourages older children to manage their own health wherever possible.
-She encourages them to wash their hands and to help tidy up.
-They enjoy planned music times in the childminder's living room and games of football in the garden.
+She encourages them to wash their own hands and to help to tidy up.
+The childminder is a positive role model and children behave well.
+She uses meaningful praise during activities and children respond well to her approval.
+This encouragement promotes positive behaviour.
+They enjoy planned music times in the childminder's living room.
 This activity helps them develop their large muscles and to learn what happens to their bodies when they are active.
-As a result, children learn good skills for the future, and how to keep themselves healthy and safe.
+As a result, children learn good skills for the future and how to keep themselves healthy and safe.